YorVeX/xObsBrowserAutoRefresh/README.md

 - Currently only working on Windows (tested only on Windows 10, but Windows 11 should also work)

 ## Usage
-After installation [open the filter settings](https://obsproject.com/wiki/Filters-Guide) for a browser source and add the "Browser Auto-refresh" filter, then configure the refresh interval.
+After installation [open the filter settings](https://obsproject.com/wiki/Filters-Guide) for a browser source and add the "Browser Auto-refresh" filter, then configure the refresh interval to your liking.

 ![image](https://user-images.githubusercontent.com/528974/218328552-299a2016-5b1d-40e2-8adc-31e9f398caba.png)

 Note that the filter will be active and browser refreshes will be triggered even if the eye icon next to the filter is disabled.
 Only when the browser source it was added to is hidden the filter will no longer trigger auto-refreshes on it.